The Nest

 What Is a Cap Rate?

 A cap rate is a shorthand for “capitalization rate.”
-It’s the basic rate of return that a landlord or property owner could expect to get on their real estate property.
-In other words, it helps investors estimate the potential return on investment (ROI) before purchasing.
+It’s the introductory rate of return that a landlord or property owner could expect to get on their real estate property.
+In other words, it helps investors estimate the potential return on investment (ROI) before making a purchase.

 The cap rate is a measure used in real estate to evaluate the potential return on an investment property.
-However, this is the percentage of the property’s value generated in income in a given year.
-This is an annual ROI.
+The percentage of the property’s value generated in income in a given year is an annual ROI.

 It also helps investors determine risk.
 A high capitalization rate could indicate a risky property (though this isn’t always a bad thing).